Warning

 • No

-These tests should be placed into lib/galaxy_test/selenium and implemented using the Selenium Tests framework describe below.
+These tests should be placed into lib/galaxy_test/selenium and implemented using the Selenium Tests framework described below.
+These same tests can also be run with Playwright for faster execution.

 • Yes